arcus/education_modules/git_cli_vs_gui/git_cli_vs_gui.md

 - Explain what a **graphical user interface** is and the advantages and limitations of a GUI
 - Explain what a **command line interface** is and the advantages and limitations of a CLI
-- Name one major Git graphical user interface and explain where to obtain it
+- Name one major Git graphical user interface

 @end